kardianos/govendor/doc/implementation.md

 		over.
 Will also need to use checksum to determine which packages need to be fetched.
 If no checksum is present, fetch package and write new checksum.
- - [ ] Implement the fetch command when fetch specifies a revision.
+ - [x] Implement the fetch command when fetch specifies a revision.
+ - [ ] Recursive fetch.
+ - [ ] Use a persistent cache ($GOPATH/src-cache) to download into (fetch and sync).
  - [ ] Add fetching the version from version-spec.
 For git try to rely on standard git command, but also might look into "github.com/src-d/go-git" for inspecting versions remotely.

 ## Vendor package with outstanding changes

- - [ ] Add new field "uncommitted bool" to vendorfile.
- - [ ] Add new flag to add/update "-uncommitted" that allows copying
-		uncommitted changes over.
+ - [x] Add new flag to add/update "-uncommitted" that allows copying uncommitted changes over.
 Still check for uncommitted changegs and only apply `"uncommitted": true` to packages that actually do have uncommitted changes.
- - [ ] Add a new status called "+(?something?)" (maybe "outstanding"?).
-		Reports all packages with uncommitted changes.
- - [ ] Create an example git hook, see what it takes to check for uncommitted changes.
-Maybe add "-should-not" to `govendor list` that returns non-zero if any results are returned.